-I enjoy writing for popular audiences, and have contributed to The Paris Review Daily, The Atlantic, Slate, Aeon, The Pacific Standard, The Chronicle of Higher Education, and Public Domain Review.
-I also maintain Res Obscura, a blog about early modern history, and was the co-founder of The Appendix, a journal of experimental and narrative history.
+I sometimes write for non-academic audiences and have contributed to The Paris Review Daily, The Atlantic, Slate, Aeon, The Pacific Standard, The Chronicle of Higher Education, and Public Domain Review.
+I maintain Res Obscura, a blog about early modern history, and was the co-founder of The Appendix, a journal of experimental and narrative history.

 You can find me on Twitter at @ResObscura.

 You can read page proofs of my articles via the links below:

 Published in The Journal of Early American History, Winter, 2013.